kitchen

 Check the SimpleHouseware expandable shelf on Amazon

-Before you order any under-sink organizer — not just these three — grab a tape measure and write down three numbers: cabinet width (inside edge to inside edge), cabinet depth (front lip to back wall), and the height of your tallest bottle.
-That’s it.
+Before you order any under-sink organizer — grab a tape measure and write down three numbers: cabinet width (inside edge to inside edge), cabinet depth (front lip to back wall), and the height of your tallest bottle.
+That's it.
 Three numbers, sixty seconds.
-Under-sink cabinet depth varies more than you’d think, especially in homes built before 1990 where builders weren’t following today’s standard 24-inch depth.
+Under-sink cabinet depth varies more than you'd think, especially in homes built before 1990.
 Some older cabinets run as shallow as 14 inches.
 Getting this right on the first try means you skip the annoying return-and-reorder cycle that eats up two weeks of still living with the mess.

 Fix It This Weekend